grafana/k6-learn/Modules/Setting test criteria with thresholds.md

 In [Clarifying test criteria](Clarifying%20testing%20criteria.md#Thresholds), we talked a bit about [thresholds](Performance%20Testing%20Terminology.md#Threshold) and how they can be used to implement other criteria, such as SLAs.

-Thresholds can also be used to determine whether a test has passed and failed.
-Adding thresholds to a load testing script is useful because it tells k6 to alert you when those thresholds are breached, or even stop the test.
+You can also use Thresholds to determine whether a test passed and failed.
+Adding thresholds to a load-testing script is useful because it tells k6 to alert you when those thresholds are breached, or even stop the test.
 Having thresholds as part of the code makes it easier for other colleagues to step in and run the test.

 If you'd like to run load tests within a [CI/CD](Performance%20Testing%20Terminology.md#CI%20CD) pipeline, you'll also want k6 to send non-zero exit codes so that failures are clearly recorded.